jaavier/sider/README.md

 # TODO

 - Add function to reverse lists
-- Add function to find elements in lists
 - Add os.Args to give the option to don't persist data
+- Add function to replace element in list (LSET)